tidyverse/tidyverse.org/content/blog/tidymodels-2025-internship/index.md

 - [_I know what I did last summer_ (2022)](https://www.mm218.dev/posts/2022-08-15-last-summer/)

-We can't wait to get started.
+We can't wait to get started and look forward to reading your applications.